OpenIntroStat/openintro/.github/ISSUE_TEMPLATE/feature_request.md

     id: add_context
     attributes:
       label: Additional context
-      description: Additional context
+      description: Add any other context about the feature request here.
-      placeholder: Add any other context about the feature request here.
+      placeholder:
 ---

 Welcome to the openintro GitHub repo!